Bell Gardens, California: Education

+In Bell Gardens, there are six elementary schools, two intermediate schools, one high school, and two adult schools.

 Bell Gardens residents are served primarily by the Montebello Unified School District, including Bell Gardens High School.

 Every public school in Bell Gardens has an urban farm run by members of the Environmental Garden Club, an after-school program.

 Infrastructure

 Fire protection in Bell Gardens is provided by the Los Angeles County Fire Department.
 The LACFD operates Station #39 in Bell Gardens as a part of Battalion 3.
 The Bell Gardens Police Department provides law enforcement.

 The Los Angeles County Department of Health Services operates the Whittier Health Center in Whittier, serving Bell Gardens.

 The United States Postal Service Bell Gardens Post Office is located on Garfield Ave.
 The Postal Service also operates a Network Distribution Center on Bandini Boulevard north of Bell Gardens, in the City of Commerce.

 There are 8 parks and one golf course in the city limits.